openhab/openhab-docs/_addons_bindings/zwave/doc/eco/firefighter5_0_0.md

 0xA5  = Smoke alarm detection only

 0xFF   = Smoke and carbon monoxide alarm detection
-The following option values may be configured, in addition to values in the range 165 to 255 -:
+The following option values may be configured -:

 | Value  | Description |
 |--------|-------------|